sampsyo/cs6120/content/blog/2019-10-21-threads-not-as-libraries/index.md

 A thread library can provide functions for creating and deleting threads and interacting with mutex locks.
 Effectively, this introduces threads into a host language that remains oblivious to their presence.

-Due to this obliviousness to threads, compilers may perform optimizations that inadverdently change the behavior of a multi-threaded program with respect to the thread library's specification.
+Due to this obliviousness to threads, compilers may perform optimizations that inadvertently change the behavior of a multi-threaded program with respect to the thread library's specification.
 In other words, thread-oblivious compilers may perform optimizations that preserve "single-threaded" behavior without additionally preserving the thread library's notion of "multi-threaded" behavior.
 Any consumer of a thread library will necessarily depend on special compiler support, the correctness of which isn't enforced by the language specification.
 It is in this sense that "threads cannot be implemented as a library"; rather, they must be implemented in the language specification.